while-true-do/tldr/cheatsheets/user_groups.md

-# User and groups - Cheat Sheet
+# Ceat Sheet: User and groups

 | Some help to create / edit / manipulate local users.